-Zapier is a tool that allows you to connect applications without a built in integration together or expand the possibilities of your existing integrations!
+Zapier is a tool that allows you to connect applications that aren't in our App Store, or expand the possibilities of your existing apps and integrations!
 If you are looking to tag users in your email marketing solution based on actions in Thinkific, enroll students who purchase outside of Thinkific and more, Zapier will help!

 In this article:

 Zapier is a tool for creating automations between different web applications.
 By automating otherwise manual tasks, it makes your life easier and creates time for more productive pursuits.
 Zapier is a great alternative when a direct integration is not available or can expand the functionality of an existing integration.

 You can select from 1,500+ Apps to connect with one another.

 Zapier is a great solution when there's no existing integration between a tool you're using and Thinkific.
 But if you haven't, make sure to check out our list of available integrations here — the one you want may already be supported directly!